"Do you promise, through prayer and example, to support and encourage [this child] to be a faithful Christian?"

 Join us the third Thursday evening of each month for Guy’s Night Out, an evening of great food, conversation and fellowship.
 Contact: Pastor Marc (email@example.com).

 June 21 – Steve Marquad’s home

 August 16 – Bill Burdick’s home

 October 18 – Larry Noel’s home

 November 15 – Open date

 Led by Pastor Marc Oehler, the Men’s Council offers a pathway for men to work together to develop an even more purposeful life through introspection, contemplation and shared experiences.
 Men who are called to partner more intentionally with God and deepen their relationships with family members and others are provided a safe environment to pursue such a journey together.
 Contact: Pastor Marc (firstname.lastname@example.org).

-Feisty Ladies Meets every Tuesday at 10:00 am in the Library.
-A leaderless group that gathers to knit, pray, support each other and have fun together.
-Contact: Brenda Roughgarden (firstname.lastname@example.org).
+The ladies meet every Tuesday at 10:00 am in the first-floor Library to knit, crochet, pray, support each other and have fun together.
+Drop in any time!
+Questions?
+Please email Pat McGlade (firstname.lastname@example.org).